On Computing the Maximum Parsimony Score of a Phylogenetic Network: Complexity of Computing the Softwired Parsimony Score of a Rooted Phylogenetic Network

+\leo{If} the answer is yes to the question above, we say that $e$ represents $C$.
+We denote by $\mathcal{C}(N)$ the set of clusters represented by edges in $E$.

-\textsc{(Binary) Cluster Containment}\\ \em{Instance: } A set $X$ of taxa, a rooted \snew{(binary)} phylogenetic network $N$ (with edge set $E$ and node set $V$) on $X$ and a cluster $C \subset X$. \\ \em{Question: Is there a \snew{rooted phylogenetic} tree $T$ displayed by $N$ which contains an edge $e=(u,v)\in E$ such that the taxa descending from $v$ are precisely the taxa in $C$?
-We now state the following lemma.
+\textsc{(Binary) Cluster Containment}\\ \emph{Instance: } A set $X$ of taxa, a rooted \snew{(binary)} phylogenetic network $N$ (with edge set $E$ and node set $V$) on $X$ and a cluster $C \subset X$. \\ \emph{Question:} Is there a \snew{rooted phylogenetic} tree $T$ on $X$ displayed by $N$ which contains an edge $e=(u,v)\in E$ such that the taxa descending from $v$ in $T$ are precisely the taxa in $C$?